 - Attain writing skills necessary to submit an working research paper for review.

-- Current enrollment in an junior or senior in an undergraduate degree program
+- Current enrollment as a junior or senior in an undergraduate degree program

-- Commitment to attend the internship full-time and onsite at Rush University Medical Center in Chicago, Illinois, for eight weeks (June through August)
+- Commitment to attend the internship full-time and onsite at Rush University Medical Center in Chicago, Ilinois, for eight weeks (June 20- August 12, 2022)

 - Strong interest in pursuing a career that would impact health disparities and involve research